sajya/sajya.github.io/source/docs/batch.md

 Batch processing allows you to optimize your application by combining multiple requests into a single JSON object.

 Let's look at an example of the difference with the REST approach.
-For example, you communicate with your friends in the messenger and the bus drove into the tunnel.
+For example, you communicate with your friends in the messenger, and the bus drove into the tunnel.
 Internet connection dropped.
 Messages are in standby mode.
-As soon as a connection appears during the REST approach, two messages are sent, batch processing allows you to avoid this since you can send several different requests at once in one:
+As soon as a relationship appears during the REST approach, two messages are sent.
+Batch processing allows you to avoid this since you can send several different requests at once in one:

 <!--
 ![JSON RPC Batch Requests](/assets/img/batch-requests.svg)